hivejs/docs/setup/installation.md

 # Installation
 *First up, a warning: This is alpha software.
 Hive will probably not work for you yet.
-There are unresolved issues in some of its dependencies and you'll have to write your own auth provider if you don't want to use hive-auth-github.*
+There are unresolved issues in some of its dependencies and you'll have to write your own auth provider if you don't want to use hive-auth-github.
+Follow [the blog](http://blog.hivejs.org) to get informed once hive.js is ready for testing.*

 ## Pre-requisites
 To install hive.js on your machine you'll need to have installed the following: